pburtchaell/react-notification/README.md

 Please read the [contributing guide](/CONTRUBUTING.md) if you are interested in contributing.
 If you are coming from version 1.0.0, there is an [upgrade guide](/UPGRADING.md) to help you make the switch.
 If you have questions, please feel free to create an issue on GitHub.

+Note the component uses `Object.assign`.
+If you are compiling with Babel, you should include the Babel Polyfill in your build to ensure the method works.

 ## Usage

 Single notification: